ronnie-rios/ronnie-rios-week1/README.md

 # Code Refactor Starter Code
 ## README

-Horiseon Search Engine Optimization landing page featuresa descpriptions on what the companany does and insight as the services it can provide.
-This page features accessbility to be easily found when searching for the company and enable all people have ease of access.
+Horiseon Search Engine Optimization landing page features descriptions on what the companany does and insight as the services it can provide.
+This page features accessbility to be easily found when searching for the company and enable people can access the site.

 ## FILES